tifye/Strawbrary/CONSID_README.md

 * Docker & Docker Compose v3.8

 ### Steps
+1. There are three `example.env` files.
+For now you just need to rename them to `.env`.
+The files are located in `<root>`, `web.app/`, and `react.app/`.

-1. Once repository is cloned run:
+2. Once repository is cloned run:
     ```bash
     $ docker compose up --build
     ```
     On a fresh build this might take some time.

-2. There are three `example.env` files.
-For now you just need to rename them to `.env`.
-The files are located in `<root>`, `web.app/`, and `react.app/`.

-2. Once all containers are created and running.
+3. Once all containers are created and running.
 You need to sync the `prisma.schema` with the `postgres` database.
 There are two ways of doing this, I will list one here, the other can be found in `web.app/README.md`.

     Enter the `web.app` container via command line.
     Ensure you are located in the `app/` directory.